rmitchellPitzer/cs124-1/docs/design.md

 	we also faced many problems implementing the different features.
 Some of these included making sure states updated when tasks were renamed, compiling errors resulting from learning React Redux, many Css problems transferring Lab 1's source to a React app, and more.

-- **lab 4 update** Oh my goodness the challenges I faced during this lab.
-It was incredibly difficult to pick up something I didn't really know before, and to learn it on my own, and then to understand code almost entirely written by someone else and make changes to it.
-I probably have spent at least 40 hours on this lab, and almost the entire first week was spent trying to understand React better, learning javascript more, and trying to understand how React redux worked so I could implement anything I needed to.
-But it completely paid off.
-I am much more comfortable with React and I've really warmed up to javascript, I've learned about more packages and feel way more comfortable with designing a webpage and then creating it.
-Beyond catching up, some of the challenges faced were trying to determine when sections were visible on screen (this was immensely difficult and I had to forgoe this), altering css already written to fit into my design, understanding redux and how state changes work, making sure the design of the mobile view was consistent with the view of the portrait and desktop view, and finally, right before I was set to submit my project, I had to troubleshoot github pages for hours, and once that was done, figure out why items had vanished on github pages, but not on the local copy.

 # Parts of the design you're most proud of